paulgeorge35/hooks/README.md

 - `useDebounce`: Debounce rapidly changing values
 - `useLocalStorage`: Persist state in localStorage with type safety
 - `useMediaQuery`: React to CSS media query changes
+- `useNumber`: Manage numeric values with increment, decrement, and constraints
 - `usePrevious`: Access the previous value of a state or prop
 - `useWindowSize`: Track window dimensions reactively